alphagov/calendars/README.md

 ## Nomenclature

-- **scope**: sach type of calendar (eg daylight saving, bank holidays) is known as a scope.
+- **scope**: each type of calendar (eg daylight saving, bank holidays) is known as a scope.
 A scope has its own view templates, JSON data source and primary route.

 ## Technical documentation